dieselpoint/norm/README.md

 without all the overhead of [Hibernate](http://www.hibernate.org), [JPA](http://en.wikipedia.org/wiki/Java_Persistence_API) or other [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) solutions.
 It steals some ideas from [ActiveJDBC](http://code.google.com/p/activejdbc/), which is a very nice system, but requires some very ugly instrumentation / byte code rewriting.
+[Lots of people think that complex ORMs are a bad idea.](http://stackoverflow.com/questions/398134/what-are-the-advantages-of-using-an-orm/398182)

 Norm uses:
 * No annotations